How Sane Are We?

-The Essay “How Sane Are We?” is a very beautiful essay based on environmental problem written by an Bangladeshi writer Anuradha Chaudhary.
+The Essay “How Sane Are We?” is a very beautiful essay based on an environmental problem written by a Bangladeshi writer Anuradha Chaudhary.
 She is an experienced professor of environmental biology.
-In this essay she presents that in today’s world human beings are not responsible and careful about the conservation of the environment and nature.
-She believes that due to human indifference, rapid urbanization and industrialization, the environment is getting heavily polluted and degrading day by day.
-She believes that the gases which are produced from the industry, mishandling the chemicals and the excessive use of CFCs have greatly contributed for the destruction of ozone layer causing skin cancer, greenhouse effect and other various epidemics.
+In this essay, she presents that in today’s world human beings are not responsible and careful about the conservation of the environment and nature.
+She believes that due to human indifference, rapid urbanization, and industrialization, the environment is getting heavily polluted and degrading day by day.
+She believes that the gases which are produced from the industry, mishandling the chemicals and the excessive use of CFCs have greatly contributed to the destruction of the ozone layer causing skin cancer, greenhouse effect, and other various epidemics.

 This essay might be trying to tell us that even though we human being is considered the supreme creature of all the other many creatures in the world, we think ourselves wise, witty, clever, intelligent, enthusiastic and responsible creature.
 But, we are so sane that we destroy our own home and ourselves not only other creatures.
 We think only inheritance of the natural things here and do whatever thing we like.
-The essay also implies that human cannot make rational decisions.
-Neither general people choose rational political leaders as their representatives nor do the elected representatives make right decisions in time.
+The essay also implies that humans cannot make rational decisions.
+Neither general people choose rational political leaders as their representatives nor do the elected representatives make the right decisions in time.

 I like this essay very much.
-This essay is mainly focused on environmental degradation and importance of its conservation.
-In this essay the writer criticizes the governments, politicians and factory owners who use harmful chemicals like chloroflurocarbons.
+This essay is mainly focused on environmental degradation and the importance of its conservation.
+In this essay, the writer criticizes the governments, politicians, and factory owners who use harmful chemicals like chlorofluorocarbons.
 She gives emphasis on its conservation because we are responsible for its destruction.
 She criticizes sharply to the leaders and the people who elect such leaders but she does not think the scientists should also be equally careful about the harmful effects of the chemical.
-Not only leaders and scientists all we are equally responsible for this problem and should be careful for its solution.
+Not only leaders and scientists all we are equally responsible for this problem and should be careful about its solution.

 Reading this essay gives a lot of knowledge.
-Literature gives not only pleasure or entertainment but a vast knowledge about different fields.
+Literature gives not only pleasure or entertainment but a vast knowledge of different fields.
 As I read this essay, I got a lot of information from this essay.
 I knew about the ozone layer and its usefulness.
 I also knew the bad sides of air conditioners and refrigerators.
 Before this I was careless of these things; I would not feel anything while using AC and fridge, but now I feel I am guilty of polluted nature when I use these appliances.
-I have seen many people suffering from skin cancer, respiratory problems and other many diseases.
-This might have been caused by the ultra violet rays of the sun and the depleted ozone layer.
+I have seen many people suffering from skin cancer, respiratory problems, and other many diseases.
+This might have been caused by the ultraviolet rays of the sun and the depleted ozone layer.
 Now I will try to convince all my relatives and families about these problems.